pragdave/earmark/README.md

     $ mix escript.build
     $ ./earmark file.md

-All options defined in the `Earmark.Options` struct can be specified as command line switches.
+Some options defined in the `Earmark.Options` struct can be specified as command line switches.

-The invocation of
+Use
+    $ ./earmark --help

+to find out more, but here is a short example

     $ ./earmark --smartypants false --code-class-prefix "a- b-" file.md